Ford keeping AM radios in vehicles amid lawmaker pressure

 “Customers can currently listen to AM radio content in a variety of ways in our vehicles – including via streaming – and we will continue to innovate to deliver even better in-vehicle entertainment and emergency notification options in the future,” Farley said.

-His announcement comes after a bipartisan group of lawmakers, led by Sens.
-Ted Cruz (R-Texas) and Ed Markey (D-Mass.), introduced legislation to require all new cars to include AM radio.
+His announcement comes after a bipartisan group of lawmakers, led by Republican Ted Cruz of Texas and Democrat Ed Markey of Massachusetts, introduced legislation to require all new cars to include AM radio.

 Reports indicated that several manufacturers like BMW, Volkswagen, Mazda and Tesla were phasing out AM radio in their vehicles because electric motors can interfere with the soundwaves for AM radio.